threeal/gcovr-action/README.md

 ### Inputs

-> Note: all inputs are optional
+> Note: All inputs are optional.

 | Name | Value Type | Description |
 | --- | --- | --- |